cmsodi/satdh/articles/role-of-artificial-intelligence-in-space-exploration/index.md

 ## Applications of AI in Space Exploration

-Here are some ways that artificial intelligence can be used in space exploration:
+Here are some ways that AI can be used in space exploration:

 - analyzing and interpret massive amounts of data from space telescopes, the International Space Station, and other space research facilities and instruments, resulting in new discoveries and predictions, as well as simulating space environments and conditions.
 - enabling autonomous exploration of planets and celestial bodies, and help control and develop robotic systems.